JacekBialek/PriceIndices/cran-comments.md

 * Bug fixes: graphical result of the **compare_indices_list** function has been corrected (a label concerning the X-axis is now named 'date')
+* References have been updated in the case of the *generate* function.

 ## Test environments
 * local OS (Windows 10 Home) install, R 3.6.3